dsdevries/coding-challange/README.md

 # Steps to Completion

-1) Clone your fork to your computer and install its dependencies with npm.
+1) Clone this repo to your computer and install its dependencies with npm.

 2) Create a branch with your name (e.g.: jane-dough).